History of Suriname: Twentieth century

 In the 20th century, the natural resources of Suriname, rubber, gold and bauxite, were exploited.
 The US company Alcoa had a claim on a large area in Suriname where bauxite, from which aluminum can be made, was found.
 Given that the peace treaties with the Maroon people granted them title to the lands, there have been international court cases that negated the right of the Surinam government to grant these claims (meaning the right to take the land for themselves and ignoring autonomy).

-On November 23, 1941, under an agreement with the Netherlands government-in-exile, the United States stationed troops in Suriname to protect the bauxite mines.
+On November 23, 1941, under an agreement with the Dutch government-in-exile, the United States stationed troops in Suriname to protect the bauxite mines.

 Decolonization

-In 1948, the first full election was held.
+In 1949, the first full election was held.
 Julius Caesar de Miranda was elected as first Prime Minister of Suriname.
 As a member of the Colonial States, he had been critical of Governor Kielstra and had argued for end to subservience to the Ministry of Colonies.

 In 1954, Suriname gained self-government, with the Netherlands retaining control of defence and foreign affairs.
 It would become one of three member states - the others being the Netherlands Antilles and the Netherlands under one Kingdom.

 Independence

 In 1973 the Dutch government started independence negotiations with the local government, led by the NPS (a largely Creole party), at the request of members of the NPS, which was granted on November 25, 1975.
 The Dutch instituted an aid programme worth US$1.5 billion to last till 1985.
 The first President of the country was Johan Ferrier, with Henck Arron (leader of the NPS) as Prime Minister.
 Despite agreements with the new Surinam government roughly a third of the population emigrated to the Netherlands prior to and after independence, fearing that the new country would not be viable.
-Also contrary to the agreements with the new Surinam government, many originally dutch settlers (bakra's/boeroes) were expropriated by the new Surinam Government.
+Also contrary to the agreements with the new Surinam government, many originally Dutch settlers (bakra's/boeroes) were expropriated by the new Surinam Government.

 In 1980, the government of Henck Arron was overthrown in a military coup led by Sergeant-Major Dési Bouterse.
 President Ferrier refused to recognise the new government, appointing Henk Chin A Sen (of the Nationalist Republican Party).
 Another coup followed five months later, with the army replacing Ferrier with Chin A Sen. These developments were largely welcomed by a population that expected the new army-installed government to put an end to corruption and improve the standard of living.
 This was despite the fact that the new regime banned opposition parties and became increasingly dictatorial.
 The Dutch initially accepted the new government; however, relations between Suriname and the Netherlands collapsed when 15 members of the political opposition were killed by the army on December 8, 1982, in Fort Zeelandia.
-This event is also known as the December murders (Decembermoorden in Dutch).
+This event is also known as the Decembermoorden ('December murders').
 The Dutch and Americans cut off their aid in protest at the move.